 The Patriot Act also requires that financial institutions implement procedures to verify the identity of their customers and check their identities against lists of known or suspected terrorists.
 These requirements are known as the "forthcoming requirements."
 These requirements strengthened the BSA "know your customer" requirements.

 Among other outcomes, these laws can trigger an investigation of a suspect financial institution by the Federal Reserve and the Office of the Comptroller of Currency, who may impose civil fines or refer matters for criminal prosecution.

 Not all institutions or individuals that deal with capital are regulated by these laws.
 The BSA's definition of "financial institution" was fairly broad.
 It included banks, credit card companies, insurance companies, and broker-dealers in securities, but "covered financial institutions" was defined differently.
 Under both the BSA and the Patriot Act the definition does not include investment advisors or transfer agents.
 Investment companies straddle the line.
 It is generally understood that only companies required to be registered under the Investment Company Act of 1940 are covered by either of these laws.

 Money laundering and other financial crimes can be complicated, both for prosecutors and defense attorneys, and require a certain level of expertise.
-Whether you were charged with the crime or are in some way involved in such a case, it helps to know the intracacies of the law.
-Have a criminal defense attorney review your case today for free.
+Whether you were charged with the crime or are in some way involved in such a case, it helps to know the intricacies of the law.
+Get the help you need from an experienced criminal defense attorney near you.